matthieusb/spring-jhipster-simple-app/README.md

 ```
 ./gatling_tests.sh
 ```
-This will start the app and then laucnh the load tests on it.
+This will start the app and then launch the load tests on it.
-You'll see some result in your console, but you can go check out the graphs in *target/gatling* afterwards and open the index.html for nice looking graphs.
+You'll see some result in your console, but you can go check out the graphs in *target/gatling* afterwards and open the index.html for nice looking graphs (Can also be done using `mvn clean install`)

 To generate the checkstyle report (Also see the intellij integration plugin) :